 Monday, the 12th of June, marked the 119th annual celebration of the Philippine Independence Day.
-Here in Spain, from all the way across the globe, this Filipino holiday was likewise celebrated in an event hosted by The Philippine Embassy of Madrid.
-In the historic InterContinental hotel, located in the heart of the city, there was a long night of festivity commemorating the said holiday as well as another: the Philippine-Spanish Friendship Day.
+Here in Spain, from all the way across the globe, this Filipino holiday was celebrated in an event hosted by the Philippine Embassy of Madrid.
+In the historic InterContinental hotel, located in the heart of the city, there was a long night of festivity commemorating the said historic milestone as well as another: the Philippine-Spanish Friendship Day.

-Although the Philippine-Spanish Friendship Day is usually observed on the 30th of June, at the InterContinental in Madrid this holiday was celebrated alongside the Philippine Independence Day.
+Although the Philippine-Spanish Friendship Day is usually observed on the 30th of June, at the InterContinental in Madrid the occasion was celebrated simultaneously with the Philippine Independence Day.
 Ironically, while the first celebrates the end of Spanish rule, the second commemorates the lasting relationship that came to develop between the two countries and bind them to each other over the years.

 It didn’t seem likely then but Aguinaldo’s chivalrous act would lay the cornerstone of the Filipino-Spanish friendly relations that was being celebrated at the InterContinental.
-In 2003, Republic Act No. 9187 signed on February 5, 2003 officially established June 30th as the Philippine-Spanish Friendship Day, profoundly strengthening relations between the former colony and the colonial master.
+Republic Act No. 9187, signed on February 5, 2003, officially established June 30th as the Philippine-Spanish Friendship Day, profoundly strengthening relations between the former colony and the old colonial master.

 Today, Spain and the Philippines have indeed developed the kind of friendship that contributes to strong economic and political ties between the erstwhile antagonists.
 In fact, there are now more than 150,000 Filipinos living in Spain.
 This large community has become an integral part of the workforce in Spain, employed in sectors from education through the large services sector to medicine.
-And in the event held in the InterContinental Hotel on Monday night, it was evident that this group will continue to add what they can to the prosperity of their host country.
+And judging by the event held in the InterContinental Hotel on Monday night, this community will continue to contribute to the prosperity of their host country.

 The celebration at the InterContinental centered around the theme of Pagbabagong Sama-Samang Balikatin, or “All together for change.”
-Building from this theme, the ideals of unity and harmony rang clear from the beginning of the ceremony through the rest of the night.
+Building on this theme, the ideals of unity and harmony rang clear from the beginning of the celebration through the rest of the night.

 The celebration opened with a rendition of the Spanish National Anthem, the Marcha Real.

-Masterfully played on piano by a Filipino musician, the Spanish National Anthem is one of four national anthems in the entire world that holds no official lyrics.
-Yet its melody, forever ingrained into the hearts of Spaniards, found many nodding along during the performance.
-Directly after, a recital of the Filipino National Anthem, Lupang Hinirang, which was sung beautifully by a Filipina singer accompanied by guitar, elicitng grand applause from both Filipinos and their guests.
+Masterfully played on the piano by a Filipino musician, the Spanish National Anthem is one of four national anthems in the entire world that holds no official lyrics.
+Yet its brisk melody, forever ingrained into the hearts of Spaniards, found many nodding along during the performance.
+Directly after, the Filipino National Anthem, Lupang Hinirang, was sung beautifully by a Filipina singer accompanied by guitar, eliciting grand applause from both the Filipinos and their guests.

 Following the numbers was a speech from Fidel Sendagorta, Director for Asia of the Foreign Ministry of Spain.
 Sendagorta spoke of the longstanding, historical relationship between the Philippines and Spain saying that although these two do have a complex history, now is a time to look to the future.

-After Sendagorta’s speech came the new Philippine Ambassador’s, His Excellency Philippe Jones Lhuillier.
-Reiterating Sendagorta’s theme, the Ambassador spoke of the unique Filipino-Spanish political, economic, and cultural relationship.
-But it was his passionate emphasis on this being a bilateral relationship, a partnership that made the theme of the evening “All together for change” to shine through.
-His speech ended on optimistic note for both countries: “change for the better and growth together.”
+After Sendagorta’s speech came the new Philippine Ambassador’s.
+His Excellency Philippe Jones Lhuillier reiterated Sendagorta’s theme, speaking about the unique Filipino-Spanish political, economic, and cultural relations.
+But it was his passionate emphasis on this being a bilateral partnership that made the theme of the evening, “All together for change,” to shine through.
+The Ambassador’s speech ended on an optimistic note for both countries: “change for the better and shared growth.”

 After that, sumptuous dinner was served buffet style.
-From rice noodles to crispy pork to spring rolls, this delicious dinner consisted of typical Filipino flavors.
+From rice noodles through crispy pork to spring rolls, the delicious fare consisted of typical rich Filipino flavors.
 An extensive table of desserts featuring cassava cake and buko salad, two sweets centered around coconut, was swarmed by the guests.
-And parked right beside was an iconic Philippines ice cream cart, flown specially from the Philippines for the occasion, serving cute cones of ice cream to the delight of both the young and the old.
+And parked right beside was an iconic Philippines ice cream cart, flown all the way from the Philippines for the occasion, serving cute cones of ice cream to the delight of both the young and the old.

 Lovely Filipino women in their exquisite native costumes at the InterCon festivities